mrwenjie/wenjieinde577Project/README.md

   - Decision Trees
   - Ensemble Methods

-- `unsupervised_learning/`: Contains subdirectories for unsupervised learning algorithms, such as K-Means, PCA, and DBSCAN.
+- `unsupervised_learning/`: Contains subdirectories for unsupervised learning algorithms, such as
+  - Principle Component Analysis (PCA)
+  - K-Means
+  - DBSCAN

 Each algorithm subdirectory includes:
 - `README.md`: A detailed description of the algorithm, its theoretical foundation, applications, and any other relevant information.